r5py/r5py/README.md

 <br />

 **R5py** is a Python library for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
-It provides a simple and friendly interface to R<sup>5</sup>, the Rapid Realistic Routing on Real-world and Reimagined networks, the [routing engine][r5-github] developed by Conveyal. **r5py** is inspired by [r5r, a wrapper for R][r5r-vignette], and the library is designed to interact with [GeoPandas][geopandas] GeoDataFrames.
+It provides a simple and friendly interface to R<sup>5</sup>, the Rapid Realistic Routing on Real-world and Reimagined networks, the [routing engine][r5-github] developed by Conveyal.
+**r5py** is inspired by [r5r, a wrapper for R][r5r-vignette], and the library is designed to interact with [GeoPandas][geopandas] GeoDataFrames.

 **R5py** offers a simple way to run R5 locally with Python.
 It allows users to calculate travel time matrices and accessibility by different travel modes.
-To get started, see a detailed demonstration of the **r5py** ‘in action’ from the [Usage][rtd-basic-usage] section of its documentation.
+To get started, see a detailed demonstration of the **r5py** ‘in action’ from the [Usage][rtd-quickstart] section of its documentation.
 Over time, **r5py** will be expanded to incorporate other functionalities from R5.

 ## Installation

 **R5py** is available from conda-forge and PyPi.
 You can use `mamba`, `pip` or `conda` to install it.
 To quickstart your use of **r5py**, we also provide an [`environment.yml` file ][env-file], using which you can [quickly set up a development environment][conda-create-env-from-yml] and are ready to go.

 For more details and alternative installation options, read the dedicated [installation section][rtd-installation] of the r5py documentation.

 ## Usage